-Cybercrime is one of the biggest threats that insurance companies will face, particularly as distributed workforces become the norm during the COVID-19 pandemic.
+Cybercrime is one of the biggest threats that insurance companies will face, particularly as distributed workforces became the norm during the COVID-19 pandemic.

 Prior to the pandemic, cybersecurity threats faced by insurance companies have already been growing and evolving at an alarming rate.
 This has been spurred by many factors, including the internet of things (IoT).
 While the IoT presents opportunities for insurers, it also exposes security gaps.
 The severity and frequency of cyber-attacks are likely to increase.